 We know volatility is a source of concern for our clients.
 And, as an active, high-conviction, long-term investor, we recognize that our portfolios will frequently incur more volatility than their indexes.
 Volatility, however, need not be synonymous with risk.
-In fact, our nuanced approach to risk management that recognizes the differences between risk and volatility.
+In fact, our nuanced approach to risk management recognizes the difference between risk and volatility.
 This approach involves being diligent and thoughtful about our research and evaluation of risk and opportunity.
 It does not mean we shy away from opportunities because stock prices or financial markets are volatile.

 If Volatility Isn’t Risk, What is It?

 Volatility measures an asset’s price fluctuation over time.
 The prices of publicly traded stocks move constantly, as investors with different objectives attempt to “price in” a constant stream of information.
 Often, this analysis and its associated reactions are based on short-term information.
 For example, 39 sell-side research firms offer earnings estimates for Apple—the largest weight in the MSCI All Country World Index—for fiscal year 2021; yet only one firm has an estimate for 2025.1

 Stock prices change far more frequently than a business’s structural opportunity.
 This is especially true for new industries that are disrupting the status quo.
 For example, we often see heightened volatility among businesses within ecommerce, internet, and life sciences, where a negative company announcement or media commentary can drive frantic trading.
 Although this fleeting news can ignite volatility, it shouldn’t change the long-term trends that can drive growth in these businesses.